 One of my favorite concepts in psychology is cognitive dissonance.

 This is the idea that our beliefs cannot exist in opposition to our behaviors without causing physical or mental distress.
-In layman’s terms: division between your thoughts and actions is unsustainable.
-You simple cannot remain in a job you tolerate (much less hate!) for very long without either losing your mind or accepting your reality as an inescapable truth.
+In layman’s terms: the division between your thoughts and actions is unsustainable.
+You simply cannot remain in a job you tolerate (much less hate!) for very long without either losing your mind or accepting your reality as an inescapable truth.

 That’s exactly why more money doesn’t necessarily equal success and sustainability.